 One way to deal with differences in room temperature is to use weather-stripping.
 This will help seal any cracks and gaps around doors and windows, preventing drafts from coming in and causing the temperature to drop.

-Many homes have drafty doors, windows and other components.
-This can lead to higher or lower temperatures in certain rooms along the outer walls.
-Consider hiring a professional to thoroughly seal these cracks and gaps.
-This will also protect your home from pests.
-Additionally, thick curtains may be necessary to maintain consistent heat levels in rooms with numerous windows.
+Many homes have drafty doors, windows, and other components.
+This can lead to higher or lower temperatures along the outer walls in certain rooms.
+Consider hiring a professional to seal these cracks and gaps thoroughly.